-In FFY2017, UC CalFresh provided evidence-based nutrition education to CalFresh recipients and other low-income individuals and families at 20 sites in San Francisco County.
-The program participated in planning for policy, system, and environment changes that encourage physical activity and healthy eating at 8 sites.
+In FFY2018, UC CalFresh provided evidence-based nutrition education and structured physical activity to CalFresh recipients and other low-income individuals and families at 19 sites in San Francisco County.
+The program participated in ongoing planning for policy, system, and environment improvements that encourage physical activity and healthy eating at 8 of those sites.